 One of my favorite things to do is travel and then replicate recipes once I return home.
 That is, after the depression of returning home begins to fade.

 While in Tuscany earlier this month, I stayed a few days in the lovely little town of Pienza.
 Pienze is an ancient, cobblestone paved town sandwiched between Montepulciano and Montalcino, with a few cafes and more than a few shops selling varieties of Pecorino di Pienza and cinghiale (wild boar).

 It’s no secret that I am a fan of small boutique hotels, and Pienza’s La Bandita Townhouse did not disappoint.
-Exposed stone and wood beams lead you to twelve spacious, luxurious rooms outfitted with all the modern comforts….wifi, espresso machines, walk in showers, plush bedding and flat screen televisions.
+Exposed stone and wood beams lead you to twelve spacious, luxurious rooms outfitted with all the modern comforts….wifi, espresso machines, walk-in showers, plush bedding, and flat-screen televisions.
 And a boutique hotel that checks you in over wine and cheese on the terrace is my kind of place!

 But enough about the fabulous rooms….this post is about the delicious arugula pesto I had in their Townhouse Restaurant.
 Fresh pasta tossed with a peppery arugula pesto and topped with roasted tomatoes and pecorino.

-At home, I used one of my favorite pastas, casareccia.
+At home, I used one of my favorite pastas, casarecci.
 The S-folds in the pasta shape were perfect for soaking up the pesto.
 At the risk of offending Italian chefs everywhere, I’d say you can use just about any pasta with this sauce.
 The pesto also makes a lovely bruschetta topping and is great drizzled over roasted vegetables.
 This recipe makes a bit more pesto than you will need for 1 pound of pasta, so have fun with the leftovers.